As we all know smoking has many different effects on your body. But what people don’t realise is how much smoking contributes to your dental problems.

 • Lumps on the lips, gums and inside the mouth

-• White or red patched in the mouth
+• White or red patch in the mouth

 • Bleeding in the mouth